Tips for 3D Printing with the FlashForge Creator Pro

 - You can apply a few small blobs of silicone kit to the door to keep it from rattling while the printer shakes during prints.
 However, if you correctly tweak settings, the printer should not shake often.

-One of the most common problems with 3D printing despite many years of evolution, is the first layer sticking insufficiently (or sometimes too much) to the platform.
+One of the most common problems with 3D printing despite many years of evolution is the first layer sticking insufficiently (or sometimes too much) to the platform.
 Here are some tips in case you suffer from prints that won't stick or that you cannot remove from the platform without resorting to hammers or power tools.

 - Ensure the bed is properly levelled.
-Ensure the nozzles are clean and preheat the bed to the temperature that will be used for the first layer (do not preheat the nozzles: it doesn't make a difference in accuracy, while the oozing filament makes levelling a hassle).
+Ensure the nozzles are clean and preheat the bed to the temperature that will be used for the first layer (do not preheat the nozzles: it doesn't make a difference in accuracy while the oozing filament does make levelling a hassle).
 Use my custom levelling files instead of the file that came with the printer.
 Use the appropriate file depending on the thickness of your levelling sheet, and ensure there is a good amount of friction without needing to use a lot of force to get the sheet under the nozzles.
-If you do it right, you should only re-level when printing at a different bed temperature, or when switching nozzles.
+If you do it right, you should only re-level when printing at a different bed temperature or when switching nozzles.

 - Ensure the build platform is free of any possible residue, especially greasy stuff.
 Isopropyl alcohol (also known as isopropanol, IPA, or rubbing alcohol) is highly recommended.